mangalam-research/wed/_sources/help.txt

 Wed maintains a list of the operations that have been performed on the document being edited.
 This list is created anew with each editing session.
 In other words, each time you open a document with wed, it creates a new list.
-You can use :kbd:`Ctrl-Z` to undo the last operation.
+You can use :kbd:`Ctrl-z` to undo the last operation.
 Undoing again, will undo the operation before the last one, etc. You can undo as many editing operations as you want, up to the start of the undo list.
-Conversely, :kbd:`Ctrl-Y` will redo the operation that was just undone.
+Conversely, :kbd:`Ctrl-y` will redo the operation that was just undone.
 It is useful in cases where you've undone more than you meant to.